f-dangel/einconv/README.md

 # <img alt="Einconv:" src="./docs/logo.png" height="90"> Convolutions Through the Lens of Tensor Networks

-This package offers white-box implementations of convolutions and related operations in PyTorch via `einsum`.
-You have full control and can easily make modifications to try out new ideas.
+This package offers `einsum`-based implementations of convolutions and related operations in PyTorch.

 **Disclaimer:** The package name is inspired by [this](https://github.com/pfnet-research/einconv) Github repository which